Strong coupling between a microwave photon and a singlet-triplet qubit: Magnetospectroscopy

-The level structure at very large magnetic fields is plotted exemplarity for $B\approx2$\,T in the right panel of Fig.~\ref{fig:Fig3}(c).
-In this regime, the ground-state of the DQD at the IDT is formed by a superposition of the $T_{2,0}^+$ and the $T_{1,1}^+$ states.
-Comparing this very-large magnetic-field regime with the lower field regimes, we find that the curve of Fig.~\ref{fig:Fig3}(a) turns back towards lower $\epsilon$ for increasing $B$.
-This situation can be understood easily by noting that the spin-polarized triplets $T_{2,0}^+$ and $T_{1,1}^+$ form a charge qubit similar to the singlets at low field.
-While the transition is increasingly dominated by the triplet-charge qubit for increasing $B$, $\left|\chi\right|$ becomes smaller at the IDT, because the anti-crossing between the triplet states $T_{2,0}^-$ and $T_{1,1}^-$ happens at much larger frequencies $2t_c^T\gg2t_\mathrm{SO}$.
-Hence, the triplet charge qubit has a larger frequency detuning from the resonator frequency than the singlet-triplet qubit, leading to a smaller resonator shift.
+The level structure at large magnetic fields is plotted exemplary for \corr{$B=600$\,mT} in the right panel of Fig.~\ref{fig:Fig4}(c).
+In this regime, the ground-state of the DQD at the IDT is formed by a superposition of the $T_{2,0}^+$ and $T_{1,1}^+$ states.
+We find that the curve of Fig.~\ref{fig:Fig4}(a) turns back towards lower $\varepsilon$ for increasing $B$, which can be understood by noting that the spin-polarized triplets $T_{2,0}^+$ and $T_{1,1}^+$ form a charge qubit similar to the singlets at low field.
+While the transition is increasingly dominated by the triplet-charge qubit for increasing $B$, $\varphi$ becomes \corr{negative} at the IDT, because the anti-crossing between the triplet states $T_{2,0}^+$ and $T_{1,1}^+$ occurs at much larger frequencies, \corr{$2t_c^T > 2t_\mathrm{SO},\omega_0$.
+Hence, the triplet charge qubit frequency does not cross the resonator frequency, leading to a negative phase shift.}

+\corr{At fields $B>700$~mT the dispersion turns to higher $\varepsilon$ again.
+Which is not accounted for in our model.
+A possible explanations to this discrepancy is that the magnetic field not only affects the detuning $\varepsilon$ of the DQD but also the total energy.
+This results in the lead to dot transitions starting to influece the IDT at high magnetic fields.
+Nevertheless, the data is well described at the magnetic field strengths we investigate in detail.}

-This large number of detailed findings justify the use and the parameters of the two-electron Hamiltonian introduced above, which, in turn, directly allows us to identify the singlet-triplet spin qubit, for which we find the strong coupling limit to the electromagnetic cavity.
-We note that the qubit linewidth $\gamma$ and qubit-photon coupling strength are both related to the qubit rate as discussed in the supplementary material.
-An intuitive explanation is that the tunnel rate in our experiments increases as the qubit becomes more charge like and hence is more susceptible to charge noise.
-Another possible explanation is that the qubit linewidth is limited by qubit relaxation which scales proportional to the tunnel rate to the contacts.
+This large number of detailed findings justify the parameters of the two-electron Hamiltonian introduced above, which, in turn, directly allows us to identify the singlet-triplet spin qubit, for which we find the strong coupling limit to the electromagnetic cavity.

+Note, that the extracted qubit linewidth is larger in Fig.~\ref{fig:Fig4}(b) compared to the strong-coupling in Fig.~\ref{fig:Fig3}.
+This is caused by applying the magnetic field at different angles in the two measurements.